villafue/Capstone_1-_Predict_House_Prices/README.md

 ![cover_photo](https://github.com/villafue/Capstone_1-_Predict_House_Prices/blob/master/Pictures/Music%20Icon%20Etsy%20Banner.png)
 # Predicting the Price of Homes

-*[In the 2018 KPMG Global Proptech Survey](https://assets.kpmg/content/dam/kpmg/uk/pdf/2018/10/kpmg-global-proptech-survey-2018.pdf), almost 50% of the respondends believed that AI, Big Data, and Big Data Analysis, "will have the biggest impact on the real estate industry in the long term."
-Furthermore, in the [Deloitte 2021 CRE Outlook](https://www2.deloitte.com/us/en/insights/industry/financial-services/commercial-real-estate-outlook.html/#endnote-22), over half (56%) of the 200 commercial real estate leaders believed that digital transformation of the business could become a business imperative, and that the pandemic exposed shortcomings in their organizations’ digital capabilities. *
+*[In the 2018 KPMG Global Proptech Survey](https://assets.kpmg/content/dam/kpmg/uk/pdf/2018/10/kpmg-global-proptech-survey-2018.pdf), almost 50% of the respondends believed that AI, Big Data, and Big Data Analysis, "Will have the biggest impact on the real estate industry in the long term."
+Furthermore, in the [Deloitte 2021 CRE Outlook](https://www2.deloitte.com/us/en/insights/industry/financial-services/commercial-real-estate-outlook.html/#endnote-22), over half (56%) of the 200 commercial real estate leaders, "Believed that digital transformation of the business could become a business imperative."
+In other words, there is a trend in real-estate towards harnessing and utilizing data science.

+In this project, I will participate in a "contest" hosted by the ficticious company AREC to predict the price of homes.
+Furthermore, I will present recommendations to them based on my findings and next steps for application.*

 ## 1. Data

-8a.nu is one the world’s largest international rock climbing websites.
-With over 4 million entries of climbs and ratings, this Kaggle webscraping project is a sufficient size to develop a good predictor model.
-To view the 8a.nu website, the original Kaggle four SQLite tables created by David Cohen, or the import report using the Kaggle API click on the links below:
+The Ames Housing dataset was compiled by Dean De Cock and it contains 80 features with almost 3,000 rows of data.
+It is also considered the contemporary to the often cited [Boston Housing dataset](https://www.kaggle.com/c/boston-housing).:

 > * [8a.nu website](https://www.8a.nu/)